 And another question, for 2013, might be, why would I need to go to a cafe in the first place, when I can make gourmet coffee and bagels at home?
 Don't I have a French Press and a toaster?
 Could it be I, like a few others, enjoy the sense of mutually breathing bodies around us, a chance to eavesdrop on an interesting conversation, maybe even get to talk to that person with the intriguing book, or flirt with the guy who looks like he might be a fellow artist?

 But notice one thing in the photos above, from the '60's.
 The people generally look like they're talking to each other, or looking at each other at least.
-Now checkout the photo from a contemporary cafe.
+Now look at photos from a contemporary coffee shop with wifi.
+What you will see predominently is a row of laptops, each at separate small tables.
 If you're hoping for human contact, there is nothing more impregnable than a laptop.
 The fellow in the first photo on the right even has his earplugs in - about the only way you could get his attention would be to spill coffee on him.
 Now that's privacy.

 Do we really need all this "privacy"?
 As Philip Slater, author of The Pursuit of Loneliness, wrote in 1970 (I was very sad to learn this visionary writer died this year) - all this privacy and pursuit of individualism is not only sometimes bad for our health and personal prospects of longevity, but it is now increasingly clear that it's very, very bad for our planet's health and longevity.